GeceGibi/device_helpers/README.md

 - `isTV` - Whether device is a TV
 - `isDeveloperModeEnabled` - Whether developer mode is enabled
 - `isRooted` - Whether device is rooted
+- `isDebugMode` - Whether app is running in debug mode
+- `isUsbDebuggingEnabled` - Whether USB debugging is enabled
+- `isDebuggerAttached` - Whether debugger is attached to the process
+- `isHookDetected` - Whether hooking frameworks are detected (Xposed, Frida, Substrate)
 - `numberOfProcessors` - Number of CPU cores

 #### IDFA Methods (iOS Only)